fwkrumm/shmlock/README.md

         # your code
         pass
     else:
-        # lock could not be acquired after specified timeout
+        # lock could not be acquired after the specified timeout
         pass